Farah Antun: Secularism and Western influence

 A distinct view of Farah Antun is that one is great in spite of their education, not because of it.
-In examples of this, he brings up men such as Ibn Sina, Ibn Rushd and al-Ghazali, who, if they had the resources of a 19th-century French education, would have achieved even more impressive accomplishments.
+In examples of this, he brings up men such as Ibn Sina, Ibn Rushd and al-Ghazali, all of whom, in his view, would have achieved more impressive accomplishments had they had the resources of 19th-century French education.
 And although he was not interested in the religious aspects of Islamic culture, he often quoted or referenced Muslim historians like Ibn Khaldun, as well as al-Ghazali, in "Al-Jami'ah".
-He also argues that Ibn Rushd was the first to discover the principle of "survival of the fittest," not Darwin.
+He also argued that Ibn Rushd was the first to discover the principle of "survival of the fittest," not Darwin.
 But he did not feel that Muslims needed to defend Islamic history to the West but at the same time had little to no interaction with Muslim thinkers of his time.

-Antun largely rejected Arabic heritage, whether Muslim or Christian, as they seemed irrelevant to his interests and needs.
+Antun largely rejected Arabic heritage, whether Muslim or Christian, as he considered it irrelevant to his interests and needs.
 He believed that the East was once the place to turn to for knowledge and research, but now the West was taking that over and so it became necessary to use it.

 Antun's only foreign language was French and his experience in French was limited to 18th- and 19th-century literature.
 When reading French critique of Islam, he tended to agree with their criticisms.
 He was largely affected by French intellectuals and philosophers of the Enlightenment, such as Montesquieu and Voltaire.
 He was also interested in French Romantics as well as the rationalist traditions of men like Auguste Comte, Ernest Renan and Jules Simon.
 From each, Antun took specific things and often inserted them into Al-Jami'ah.

 These ranged from the skeptical attitude of religious institutions of Renan to the ideas of the emancipation of women and educational reforms of Simon.

 Through translations, Antun was also exposed to literature of English, German and Russian in addition to the writings of Dawn, Spencer, Nietzsche and Tolstoy.